Burnfaker/terminator/README.md

 ## Please be informed that, this repo only works with Python 3.X!

 ## The repository was not fully converted to GTK3 +!
-Use at your own risk!
+Use it at your own risk!

 ## Intro